kubernetes-retired/external-storage/snapshot/doc/volume-snapshotting-proposal.md

 * The `VolumeSnapshot` object

 ```
 // The volume snapshot object accessible to the user.
-Upon succesful creation of the actual
+Upon successful creation of the actual
 // snapshot by the volume provider it is bound to the corresponding VolumeSnapshotData through
 // the VolumeSnapshotSpec
 type VolumeSnapshot struct {